mendix/LoginForm/README.md

 * Convert to lower/uppercase - this option will convert user name input to upper/lower case.
 Using this functionality only makes practical sense when all usernames defined in your application are either upper or lower cased.
 NOTE: MxAdmin administrative user will be accessible in both cases as well.

+### Whitespace
+* Trim username - this option will trim leading and trailing whitespace from the username on submission
+* Trim password - this option will trim leading and trailing whitespace from the password on submission

 ## Known issues
 - Mendix runtime returns no feedback about the existence of a username.
 This is by design.